Abdul-Hafeez-Galib/event-management-dApp/README.md

 # event-management-dApp
-A WEB3 version of an Event Management app like Eventbrite.
+The WEB3 version of an Event Management app like Eventbrite where we can host events and attend events.

 ### **Deployed Link:**
 https://event-management-d-app.vercel.app/